equinor/maintenance-api-event-driven/README.md

 This repository hosts solutions in order to enable Event Driven Architecture for the Maintenance API landscape.

 ## Description
-Within there are or will be folders with different components used to facilitate an event driven architecture for Maintenance API.
-Most prominently there will be a reactor called the `Event Enhancer` which is used to enrich events from SAP (using Maintenance API) and publising these events to an Azure Service Bus.
+Within there are (or will be) folders with different components used to facilitate an event driven architecture for Maintenance API.
+Most prominently there will be a reactor called the `Event Enhancer` which is used to enrich events from SAP (using Maintenance API) and publish these events to an Azure Service Bus.

 ## Installation and usage